marcin-k/CarSales/readme.md

 ## Task List
+Unless otherwise stated, each of the following is worth 10%

+-   ~~You are to run the script setup.php which will create the database and table.~~
 -   ~~Produce the form.
 (5%)~~
 -   Check mandatory fields (fields in blue) are completed.
 (10%)
 -   In addition the user must enter at least one of the fields email or phone.
 (10%)